kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 .. code-block:: s

-	# You can put the opening brace for the loop one
+	# You can put the opening brace for the loop one line
-	# line up, if you prefer
+	# up, if you prefer.
+Compare to previous example.

 	for (i in seq(2, 10, 3)){
 	    print(i)